apache/directory-fortress-commander/README.txt

 # SECTION 6:  Instructions to integration test Commander Web application
 ###################################################################################

-note: This test case depends that the following Fortress targets have been run:
+Note: This test case depends that the prerequisite tasks have been performed in SECTION 1.

-a. init-slapd
+1. Load the test security policy into LDAP using Commander install target:
-b. test-full
+>mvn install

-1. Run Selenium Web driver test
+2. Run the Selenium Web driver test
 >mvn verify -DskipTests=false

 ___________________________________________________________________________________